 Second, there’s still only a single point of service.
 The cloud is not like some super CDN on steroids.
 That kind of true distributed server architecture is very rare, and only available with specialized configurations on Google Compute or Amazon AWS.
 Perhaps one day it’ll be made easy and accessible to the rest of us, but not before that!

-The third difference between the VPS and the cloud is scalability.
+The third difference between the VPS and the cloud is scalability as per VPSInsider studies.
 With a VPS, you choose your configuration in advance and pay for a fixed amount of RAM and CPU cores.
 Then when you want to upgrade, you change your plan and buy something else.
 Even with custom solutions, your monthly bill is still a fixed plan.

 The fundamental promise of the cloud however, is that it’s scalable in run time.
 Taken to the extreme, this means that your server capacity will increase or decrease based on the load you experience.